jekovcar/BatchInnoUnpack/README.md

 # Use BatchInnoUnpack
-BatchInnoUnpack use jratlev's InnoUnpacker for unpacks each installer into a folder "Output" with the _unpacked suffix.
+BatchInnoUnpack use jratlev's InnoUnpacker for unpacks each installer(EXE) into a folder "Output" with the _unpacked suffix.
-<br>If the EXE file are not Inno Setup, then only the it's icon will be simply unpacked as "Setup Icon.ico".
+<br>If the EXE file is not Inno Setup, then only the it's icon will be simply unpacked.
 <br>Run BatchUnpack.bat next to the InnoSetup or simple EXE files.
 <br>The script will automatically download innounp.exe and install it in utils.
 <br>In utils must be: